 Sure, you’ve been camping in some amazing places—but when was the last time you slept suspended more than 900 feet (300 meters) above the ground?
-Portaledge camping is one of the latest trends in extreme camping that has to be experienced to be believed.
+Portaledge cliff camping is one of the latest trends in extreme camping that has to be experienced to be believed.

 “Ready?”
 Will asked.

-I was taking part in one of Gaia Adventures’ cliff camping adventures in North Wales.
+I was taking part in one of Gaia Adventures’ extreme cliff camping adventures in North Wales.
 My guide, Will, had driven us up to the village of Rhoscolyn, off the coast of Anglesey.
-We tramped through meadows, waving to nonplussed sheep and making our way with a pack full of gear to the edge of the cliffs.
+We tramped through meadows, waving to nonplussed sheep and making our way with a lightweight pack full of gear to the edge of the cliffs.
 Will set up the portaledge, a metal frame covered with fabric and suspended with straps from a single point, allowing it to be constructed almost anywhere.

 After I was trussed up in my climbing harness, safety checks completed, Will helped me rappel over the side; I climbed onto the portaledge, made myself comfortable, and looked around.
-It was late afternoon and the wind was starting to pick up.
+It was late afternoon and the wind was picking up.
 Waves crashed on the rocks below and I heard the keening of gulls as they circled.
 I had 180-degree views from a perspective that was solely mine; I leaned over the edge and stared at the gray water that seethed below me.
 It was a heady feeling—as close to levitation as I’ve felt—and I didn’t want the experience to end.

 Peru’s Skylodge Adventure Suites are located in Peru’s stunning Sacred Valley, en route to Machu Picchu.
-Situated more than 1,300 feet (400 meters) above the valley floor, these pods offer a luxury option, complete with plush beds and dry toilets and sinks.
+Situated more than 1,300 feet (400 meters) above the valley floor, these camping pods offer a luxury option, complete with plush beds and dry toilets and sinks.
 They’re not technically portaledges, but they certainly provide a similar experience and incredible views.

-Practical Tips for Sleeping on the (Porta)Ledge
+Practical Tips for Sleeping in a Portaledge

-- Pack lightly.
+- Pack light.
 The portaledge is a small space and there’s no room for extraneous items.
 Use a compression cube for any additional layers; it can also double as a pillow.
 And be sure to stow and clip in anything you bring to prevent it from falling into the abyss.

 - Don’t expect an amazing night of sleep.
 Yes, you’ll have a sleeping bag and no, you won’t fall, but you’re sleeping in a climbing harness while tethered to a rope.
 You might not get your solid eight hours, but the stars and sunrise are totally worth it.